-- D. Brooks: brain stem influence upon the electrical activity of the visual system during both sleep and waking. - M. Gershon: development of the autonomic innervation of the gut. - B. Grafstein: growth of nerve and the transport of materials in axons. - M. Hamburg: neural code of hunger motivation utilizing the techniques of single unit recording. - M. Jacobs: comparative cytomorphological organization of the cetacean nervous system. - T. H. Meikle: animal studies of neural mechanisms basic to learned behavior, particularly visual learning. - R. Porro: histological, histochemical and electron microscopic studies of human neurological disorders. - D. J. Reis: central neural regulation of cardiovascular function and biogenic amines and aggressive behavior. - W. F. Riker: pharmacology and physiology of neuromuscular transmission. - L. L. Ross: biochemical morphology of central nervous system synapses. - W. N. Schoenfeld: effects of long-term stress upon selected behavioral and physiological systems and reinforcement schedules in behavior theory. - J. Sechzer: learning and memory in split-brain animals.
+- D. Brooks: brain stem influence upon the electrical activity of the visual system during both sleep and waking. - M. Gershon: development of the autonomic innervation of the gut. - B. Grafstein: growth of nerve and the transport of materials in axons. - M. Hamburg: neural code of hunger motivation utilizing the techniques of single unit recording. - M. Jacobs: comparative cytomorphological organization of the cetacean nervous system. - T. H. Meikle: animal studies of neural mechanisms basic to learned behavior, particularly visual learning.

+R. Porro: histological, histochemical and

+electron microscopic studies of human neurological disorders.
-- G. Smith: feeding behavior, emotional behavior and learning in rats and monkeys, utilizing the concepts of neuroendocrinology. - R. C. Swan: fine structure of the cerebellar cortex.

-M. Winick: cellular development of the nervous system.
+- D. J. Reis: central neural regulation of cardiovascular function and biogenic amines and aggressive behavior. - W. Riker: pharmacology and physiology of neuromuscular transmission. - L. L. Ross: biochemical morphology of central nervous system synapses. - W. Schoenfeld: effects of long-term stress upon selected behavioral and physiological systems and reinforcement schedules in behavior theory. - G. Smith: feeding behavior, emotional behavior and learning in rats and monkeys, utilizing the concepts of neuroendocrinology. - R. C. Swan: fine structure of the cerebellar cortex. - M. Winick: cellular development of the nervous system.

-1. Neurosciences.
+1. Neural Sciences.
 This is the basic undergraduate medical course and is required of all major and minor candidates in the Field.
 It is a broadly based course taught by members of the Field and introduces the student to neuroanatomy, neurophysiology, and pertinent neurology.
-Third trimester.
-Professors Hamburg and Grafstein.
+Second trimester: T Th 10-12, and F 2-5.
+Professors Brooks and Grafstein.